Hebrew Music Museum in Jerusalem exhibits antique musical instruments from various periods and geographical places.

 Table of Contents

-Hebrew Music Museum is located on Yoel Moshe Salomon 10, Nahalat Shiva neighborhood, Jerusalem.
+Hebrew Music Museum is located on Yoel Moshe Salomon 10, Nahalat Shiva, Jerusalem.

-You can drive there and look for parking at Kikar Hamusica parking lot or another one.
-But I would not suggest entering Jerusalem by car.
-You can reach the museum by public transport.
-Here is a link to Moovit where you can update your starting point and get updated directions.
-And my favorite way is to park for free at Givat Hatachmoshet and take the Citypass light rail.
-Both the “City Hall” and the “Jaffa – Center” are within a short walk.
+You can drive to the Kikar Hamusica parking lot or another nearby parking.
+But I would suggest using public transport.
+Here is a link to Moovit, where you can update your starting point and get updated directions.
+And my favorite way is to park free at Givat Hatachmoshet and take the light rail.
+The “City Hall” and the “Jaffa – Center” stops are within a short walk.